 We get a lot of questions about sales engagement.
 Here are some of the top questions we hear:

-Sales engagement is a matter of enhancing the communication between you and your client.
+Sales engagement is a matter of enhancing the communication between you and your prospect.
 Sales engagement boosts meaningful, two-way conversations that generate more information about the deal.

 Sales engagement involves not only open-ended questions but includes customer-facing automated actions.
 Software platforms for sales engagement help sales teams increase engagement with their customers by removing unnecessary manual intervention with things like templates, sequences, and integrations with their technical stack.